 Images of the U.S. military in Vietnam are part of the American consciousness.
 But these images are only part of the story.
 Often the lives and sacrifices of USAID workers are overlooked.
 They too made great contributions, joining with military personnel to deliver supplies to locals, promoting development in dangerous areas, and working with hamlet chiefs and ordinary civilians.
 Some USAID workers even lost their lives.
 Sidney Chernenkoff’s first overseas assignment with USAID was in Vietnam at the height of the war.
-His service is an excellent example of the complexity and value of USAID’s contributions to a war that remains controversial long after it ended.
+His service is an excellent example of the complexity and value of USAID’s contributions to a war that remains controversial long after it has ended.

 Chernenkoff received a BA and an MBA from the University of California, Berkeley.
 Apart from his posting in Tuy Phuoc, he worked in Saigon (also in Vietnam), Washington, El Salvador, and Sudan.